 $39.00 $49.99 FREE SHIPPING

-Siloam Inscription & Hezekiah’s Tunnel (The New Jerusalem Mosaic, Hebrew University) Describes the circumstances for the carving of the tunnel in biblical times and the finding of the inscription in modern times.
-Copy of this page at Jewish Virtual Library: (Siloam Inscription, Hezekiah’s Tunnel.)
+Hezekiah’s Tunnel (Jewish Virtual Library) Describes the circumstances for the carving of the tunnel in biblical times.
+Follow this by reading Siloam Inscription, which describes the finding of the inscription in modern times.

-Gihon Spring (Engines of Our Ingenuity, Univ. of Houston) Presents one explanation for the irregular design of the tunnel.
+Gihon Spring (Engines of Our Ingenuity, University of Houston) Presents one explanation for the irregular design of the tunnel.

 Hezekiah’s Tunnel (Zionism Dictionary) A historical description of the tunnel, discussing the biblical and historical context of this ancient marvel.